 4. The Wireless Mirage: Signal Strength vs. Signal Quality

-Your bridge shows “connected” to the WiFi, but the connection is slow or drops packets.
+Your bridge shows “connected” to the WiFi, but the connection drops packets or exhibits severe lag.

-The Root Cause: WiFi is designed for offices, not steel cabinets next to metal-housed inverters.
-A “good” signal strength (RSSI) doesn’t guarantee a good Signal-to-Noise Ratio (SNR).
-The 2.4GHz band is also crowded with other devices.
+The Root Cause: WiFi is designed for open offices, not steel cabinets.
+A “good” Signal Strength (RSSI) doesn’t guarantee a good Signal-to-Noise Ratio (SNR).
+The 2.4GHz band in an industrial plant is crowded with extreme interference.

 How to fix it

-- Site Survey, Even a Simple One: Use a WiFi analyzer app on your phone near the inverter location.
-Check for channel congestion.
+- Site Survey: Use a WiFi analyzer app near the inverter to check for channel congestion before setting your Access Point channel.

-- Antenna Matters: If the bridge has an external antenna (RP-SMA connector), replace the stock stubby antenna with a small, properly tuned dipole or omni antenna mounted outside the metal cabinet if possible.
+- External Antenna Upgrades: If the bridge uses an RP-SMA connector, replace the stock antenna with a high-gain dipole antenna mounted outside the metal cabinet using a magnetic extension base.

 How to fix it